 Crone, Patricia.
 2016.
 The Iranian reception of Islam: The non-traditionalist strands (Islamic History and Civilization 130).
 Collected Studies in Three Volumes.
 Vol. 2 edited by Hanna Siurua.
 Leiden; Boston: Brill.

-Some nifty and original observations by my colleague and friend Shervin Farridnejad on a passage in the Nērangestān, discussing the priestly duty concerning the care of xrafstars, commonly referred to as obnoxious creatures:
+Some nifty and original observations by my Shervin Farridnejad on a passage in the Nērangestān, discussing the priestly duty concerning the care of xrafstars, commonly referred to as obnoxious creatures:

 In this paper a unique gold coin of Shāpūr I, first published by Michael Alram, is reexamined from some iconographic details as well as from an epigraphic point of view, comparing the legend of the coin’s obverse with the Sasanian royal inscriptions.